 Designing and carving commission project for Beacon Hill Books & Café

-In association with Melissa Fetter owner of Beacon Hill Books & Café and Monika Pauli architect, we designed many beautiful sculptures for the new bookstore, located at 71 Charles Street in Beacon Hill, Boston MA.
+In association with Melissa Fetter owner of Beacon Hill Books & Café and Monika Pauli architect, we designed many beautiful sculptures for their new bookstore.
+It is located at 71 Charles Street in Beacon Hill, Boston MA.

 List of carvings made in my studio now decorating the bookstore: